NarkisShallev/AI-News-Agent/README.md

 ## Overview

 This Python script automates the process of collecting, filtering, summarizing, and emailing a daily AI/ML news digest.
-It gathers articles from multiple AI-related RSS feeds, filters only items published within the last 24 hours, removes duplicates, summarizes them using Google Gemini, and sends a formatted Hebrew-language digest to your email inbox.
+It gathers articles from multiple AI-related RSS feeds, filters items published within the last 24 hours, removes duplicates, summarizes them using Google Gemini, and sends a formatted Hebrew-language digest directly to your inbox.

 ##  Features
 - Fetches AI/ML news from curated RSS feeds (OpenAI, DeepMind, Hugging Face, arXiv, TechCrunch AI, The Verge AI, etc.).
 - Extracts only articles published in the last 24 hours.
-- Removes duplicate news items across feeds based on URL.
+- Removes duplicate news items across feeds using URL-based deduplication.
-- Sends aggregated article data to Google Gemini for summarization.
+- Uses Google Gemini to generate a clean, structured Hebrew summary.
-- Produces a Hebrew, developer-focused digest: SOTA models, tools, new releases, frameworks, major updates.
+- Developer-focused digest: SOTA models, tools, new releases, frameworks, major updates.
-- Sends an HTML email with RTL support, custom styling, and daily timestamp.
+- Sends an HTML email with RTL support, custom styling, and timestamp.
-- Fully automated (intended to run daily via cron or scheduler).
+- Fully automated — can be run locally, via cron, or through GitHub Actions.

 ## Requirements
 - Python 3.9+ (3.10 or 3.11 recommended)
-- Internet access for fetching RSS feeds and Gemini API calls
+- Internet access for RSS fetching + Gemini API calls
-- A valid Gemini API Key
+- Valid Gemini API Key
-- An email account with SMTP access (Gmail example provided)
+- Email account with SMTP access (Gmail recommended)

 ## Installation
 1. Clone the repository